fearnworks/blog/index.md

 ---
-title: Welcome to the fearnworks blog.
-Its about ai and stuff!
+title: Welcome to the fearnworks blog!
+Heavy Interest in Data Engineering, Analytics, AI/ML, Systems Engineering, and Knowledge Management.
 ---